Maciekek/Maciekek/README.md

 <h1 align="center">Hi 👋, I'm Maciek</h1>
-<h4 align="center">I am a Frontend developer, IT trainer, and enthusiast of new technologies.
+<h3 align="center">I am a Frontend developer, IT trainer, and enthusiast of new technologies.
 In my role, I consistently strive to comprehend the client's or business's requirements, focusing on delivering value to enhance their workflow and optimize time.
-My expertise encompasses, software design, product development, business analysis, and Scrum mastering.</h4>
+My expertise encompasses, software design, product development, business analysis, and Scrum mastering.</h3>

 - 🔭 I’m currently working at **SentiOne**

+- ⚡ Fun fact about me:  **software developer, trainer, father**

 <h3 align="left">Connect with me:</h3>
 <p align="left">